Benjamin-Schmitt/chall/README.md

 # Decisions
 1. Functional components were used for better code readability and easily structured component seperation.
-2. A component in this project needs to have its own function, compared to elements who only increase reusability by abstracting them plus increase readability but don't necessarily have their own function.
+2. A component in this project needs to have its own function, compared to:
+3. Elements who increase reusability by abstracting them and increase readability to become building blocks

 # If this was a bigger project